FriendsOfCake/crud/README.md

 ?>
 ```

-In your (app) controller load the Crud component
+In your (app) controller load the Crud component and add required method

 ```php
 <?php